ParthKhandelwal120/news-app/README.md

 <h1 align="center">Welcome to flutter-news-app 👋</h1>

-> A simple news app built with Flutter and using Wordpress REST API
+> A simple news App built with Flutter and using Wordpress REST API

 <div style="text-align: center">
     <table>